bwallace7430/chess/notes.md

 happen.
 Exceptionally bad things.
 If an exception could be thrown by a function, you have to say that in your function.
 In try{} finally{}, finally block will always run, even if there's an exception thrown and not caught.
 Try with resources will take care of the resources that you would otherwise need a finally block.
+## Week 4
+### Domain Driven Design
+Focuses the design around the problem that is being solved/the audience that is using the product.
+Focus on: actors, tasks, objects, and interactions.
+Simplify your domain to represent what the customer actually requires.
+### Object Oriented Design
+Creates separations and constructs that everyone is sorted into.
+Objects have two things: properties and methods
+#### Abstraction
+More efficient, more security, more adaptable, more reuse.
+#### Relationships
+is-a: Inheritance; has-a: Aggregation (field property); uses-a: Transient Association (often a parameter for a method)
+#### Simplicity
+DRY (Don't Repeat Yourself); YAGNI(You Aren't Gonna Need It) - with this one, be careful not to decompose things TOO much or over-optimize;